PagerDuty/developer-docs/docs/REST-API/20-Alert-Grouping-Settings-API.md

 ### What is the maximum number of services for a Global Alert Grouping setting?

-With Global Alert Grouping - Content Based, there will be a **limit of 250 services maximum per alert grouping settin.**
+With Global Alert Grouping - Content Based, there will be a **limit of 250 services maximum per alert grouping setting.**

 ### What is the difference between the [Services API] endpoints where I set the alert grouping parameters for a given service vs. the [Alert Grouping Settings API] endpoints?